cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 9. Select **Users and groups** > **Edit availability**

-10. Changed **Available to** to the appropriate setting for your organization.
+10. Change **Available to** to the appropriate setting for your organization.
 (Everyone, Specific users or groups, or No one)

 11. Repeat steps 7 to 10 for each application